madisongarccia/Blog/_posts/2024-10-22-nonparametric-test.md

 ### Motivation

 <p class="intro"><span class="dropcap">A</span>lzheimer's disease is a global challenge.
 This neurodegenerative disorder, responsible for 60-80% of dementia cases, profoundly affects memory and cognitive function.
-While researchers and medical professionals work tirelessly to unravel its mysteries, tools like the Mini-Mental State Exam (MMSE) help track cognitive decline.
+While researchers and medical professionals work tirelessly to unravel its mysteries, tools like the Mini-Mental State Exam (MMSE) help track cognitive decline.</p>

 The MMSE is a 30-point questionnaire that measures cognitive skills like memory, orientation, and attention.
 A low score means severe impairment, but MMSE scores alone aren’t enough for a full diagnosis.
 Still, they’re invaluable for monitoring progress and tailoring care plans.